Application for a Grant—Individual

 Reasonable efforts will be made to view or listen to support material; however, due to technical challenges, SSHRC cannot guarantee that the samples will be accessed.
 Please consider that reviewers will have very limited time per application to view, read or listen to samples of work.
 Only links provided in the support material attachment will be used by merit reviewers.

 If including a website link, please follow these instructions:

 Note: SSHRC assumes no responsibility in cases where links provided are broken or the server is unavailable during the adjudication period.

 See SSHRC’s Guidelines for Research-Creation Support Materials for more information.

-Applicants / project directors: You must describe your experience in engaging in and/or leading a Connection Grant-type event or outreach activity (e.g., event or knowledge dissemination/transfer/synthesis/exchange/ mobilization activities), and any previous experience related to the objectives of the Connection application.
-Please explain how this experience will aid you in the proposed activity.
+Applicants / project directors must describe their experience in engaging in and/or leading a Connection Grant-type event or outreach activity (e.g., event or knowledge dissemination, transfer, synthesis, exchange and/or mobilization activities), and any previous experience related to the objectives of the Connection application.
+Please justify how this experience will aid in the proposed activity.
 Examples of relevant experience include: working within or with communities and/or organizations (e.g., not-for-profit organizations, philanthropic foundations, think tanks, private sector organizations), non-academic career information, or voluntary work.